apache/kylin/website/docs/development/how_to_write_doc.md

 ---
-title: How to write document
+title: How to write a document
 language: en
-sidebar_label: How to write document
+sidebar_label: How to write a document
-pagination_label: How to write document
+pagination_label: How to write a document
 toc_min_heading_level: 2
 toc_max_heading_level: 6
 pagination_prev: development/how_to_contribute